The Perils Of Lumber Selection For Your Log Cabin

-Regardless of which logs you end up choosing to build your log cabin home, you need to ensure that you cabin is well designed during the planning process to allow for shrinkage, that your logs are treated appropriately prior to construction and that you continue to maintain the logs well upon completion.
+Regardless of which logs you end up choosing to build your log cabin home, you need to ensure that your cabin is well designed during the planning process to allow for shrinkage, that your logs are treated appropriately before construction and that you continue to maintain the logs well upon completion.

 We hope you have found this article useful in determining the perfect wood species for your future log cabin home.
 Which one have you decided to go for and why?
 Let us know below!